Side-by-side comparison of payday loans vs personal loans showing interest rates and repayment terms

 Most borrowers who assume they cannot qualify for a personal loan are wrong.
 Credit unions and community development financial institutions (CDFIs) offer personal loans to borrowers with FICO scores as low as 580.
 Online lenders like Avant and Upgrade specialize in near-prime borrowers.

-According to Experian’s credit score data, the average American FICO score is 715 — well above the threshold most personal loan lenders require.
-Even borrowers with scores in the 600–650 range can often secure a personal loan at rates far below payday alternatives.
+According to Experian’s credit score data, the average American FICO score is 715, well above the threshold most personal loan lenders require.
+Borrowers with scores in the 600–650 range can often secure a personal loan at rates far below payday alternatives.

 Alternatives When Credit Is Poor

-The National Credit Union Administration (NCUA) regulates federal credit unions, which are legally permitted to offer Payday Alternative Loans (PALs) with APRs capped at 28% — a regulated product designed explicitly to replace payday loans.
-Employer-sponsored payroll advance programs and buy-now-pay-later services from providers like Earnin also offer lower-cost bridges.
+The National Credit Union Administration (NCUA) regulates federal credit unions, which are legally permitted to offer Payday Alternative Loans (PALs) with APRs capped at 28%.
+These are regulated products designed explicitly to replace payday loans.
+Employer-sponsored payroll advance programs and buy-now-pay-later services from providers like Earnin also offer lower-cost bridges for borrowers with limited credit options.

-“Consumers who believe they have no option but a payday loan are often unaware that credit union payday alternative loans exist.
-The rate difference can mean hundreds of dollars saved on a single borrowing episode.”
+Research from the Pew Charitable Trusts Small-Dollar Loans Project has consistently found that consumers who turn to payday loans are often unaware that credit union payday alternative loans exist.
+The rate difference can mean hundreds of dollars saved on a single borrowing episode.

 When Does a Payday Loan Ever Make Sense?